osuosl/iam/docs/source/draft/config.rst

 The app.env and app.env.dist files contain the environment variables for the docker development process.
-The .dist file contains environment variables with general passwords and users for the databases.
-The app.env.dist file is copied into the app.env file which is used by docker and once copied into app.env, the real passwords and users are used in the variables.
+The .dist file contains environment variables with general passwords and users for the databases and the .dist file is copied into app.env where the real passwords and users are assigned to variables.

 Env.yml-dist
 ------------